 While smartphones have made life more convenient and information more accessible, access to a printer is still a must.
-Whether you have to print an essay for your English professor at the last minute, or your restaurant needs to update its new menus, ink and paper are still needed in this digital age.
+Whether you’re directing a school play and need playbills or you just opened a small business and need new business cards, ink and paper are still vital resources in this digital age.

 Good for: Large orders

 Online printing takes the guesswork out of the printing process.
 It also takes care of many potential questions, including which paper and ink are best.
 A reputable online printing service’s efficiency and speed make it incredibly useful for many projects.

 Comparing printing prices online is as simple as a click of a button.
 Add the convenience of being able to order cheap business cards or inexpensive flyers for your upcoming school event, and going online may be the cheapest way to print your project.
 Plus, the speed at which you’ll receive your order makes it all worth it.

 Another aspect to consider is that when dealing with an online vendor, the price per item will decrease as the order volume increases.
 In other words, the more copies you order, the less each copy costs.
 You’ll also be able to preview your work before everything is finalized, and sometimes, you’ll receive a sample called a proof before committing to a full order.

 Unfortunately, when it comes to online printing, you don’t have much control over the quality or outcome.
 You can state what you need, but you can’t specify how you want the product to look and feel; you rely on the company and technology that received your order.
 If you have to pay steep shipping costs, online printing may not be the best option for your project.

 When you have to print a simple essay or article, you don’t require fancy pearl shaded stock paper with smear-resistant technology—a simple piece of paper with some black ink is all you really need.

 Having a printer–either one you bought or one at your job–can make life simple.
 Plus, you don’t need to pay for shipping, handling, and tax.